coican98/coican98/README.md

 ###### English / Portuguese
 ### Hello!
-I am Nathan Lima and I'm a self-taught data engineer! 👋
+I am Nathan Lima and I'm a self-taught developer! 👋

-I'm a learner moved by curiosity and in pursuit of my goal to work as a data engineer, since it's the area that I want to work with.
-I'm currently studying Python with Spark, focusing on data treatment and filtering.
+I'm a learner moved by curiosity and in pursuit of my goal to work as a developer, since it's the area that I started working recently.
+I'm currently working and studying PHP with Laravel, focusing on automation and API integrations.
 I love challenges and meet new people, so feel free to contact me on my <a href="https://www.linkedin.com/in/nslima/"> LinkedIn</a> and have a chat with me!

 ### Olá!
-Eu sou Nathan Lima e sou um engenheiro de dados autodidata! 👋
+Eu sou Nathan Lima e sou um desenvolvedor autodidata! 👋

-Eu sou um aprendiz movido pela curiosidade e em busca da minha meta de trabalhar como engenheiro de dados, que é a área que eu estou em transição para atuar.
-Eu estou atualmente estudando Python com Spark, focado no tratamento e filtragem de dados.
+Eu sou um aprendiz movido pela curiosidade e em busca da minha meta de trabalhar como desenvolvedor, que é a área que eu iniciei a minha atuação recentemente.
+Eu estou atualmente estudando PHP com Laravel, focado em automação e integração com APIs.
 Eu amo desafios e conhecer novas pessoas, então sinta-se livre em entrar em contato comigo no meu <a href="https://www.linkedin.com/in/nslima/"> LinkedIn</a> e ter uma conversa comigo!

 _Technologies/Tools that I have knowledge:_